+The school library contains resource books, periodicals, videos, pamphlets, and recreational reading materials.
 Students are permitted to check out books from the school library at selected times which are scheduled for each class.
-Books checked out of the school library are the responsibility of the student.
+Books checked out are the responsibility of the student.
 Lost or damaged books must be paid for by the student responsible.
 It is important to have the books returned at the proper time to help prevent lost books.
 The student must follow the appropriate procedures for checking out materials.